martinhbramwell/Meteor-CI-Tutorial/UnitTestAPackage/doc/Create_a_package_A.md

 #### Create a Meteor package development directory.

-If you aim for "package only applications", if packages are to be reusable, your packages need independent version control, and hence in a directory outside of the project, that you specify with Meteor's shell variable ```PACKAGE_DIRS```.
+If you aim for "package only applications", if packages are to be reusable, your packages need independent version control, and to reside in a directory outside of the project, that you specify with Meteor's shell variable ```PACKAGE_DIRS```.

 To create self-sufficient packages, begin by defining ```PACKAGE_DIRS``` as a permanent fixture of your user profile, pointing to the place where you will keep your packages.
 ##### Commands